canada-ca/digital-playbook-guide-numerique/en/5-work-in-open-by-default.md

 - Show your code in an open Internet source code repository and enable contributions and comments on the code

+- Build and develop open **(Build It Right - OneGC Architectural Checklist (draft))**
+  - Actively use and contribute to open source tools and solutions
+  - Develop in the open by sharing and reusing all types of code and platform configuration

 #### Alpha stage

 - Determine the licences you're using to release code during beta **(Digital Service Standard (UK))**